neonkore/Nunicode/README.md

 newer collation.
 Therefore the recommended way of using collations is to include collation in select, e.g. `SELECT ...
 COLLATE NU_1100`.

-Extension is only 250Kb in size approximately (nunicode 1.9).
+Extension is about 300Kb in size (nunicode 1.10), or about 180Kb in compact (BMP-only) variant.

 It can be compiled into shared library and loaded with ``sqlite3_load_extension()`` ([doc][]) (see [samples/loadextension.c][])